 Dr. Neupauer was an assistant professor and chair of the Communication Department at Marist College (1996-99).
 At Marist, he created a sports communication degree and was highlighted by the Office of Special Services in appreciation of efforts for students with disabilities.

 Recognized for excellence in the classroom, he currently teaches an Introduction to Public Relations course at Butler.
 Dr. Neupauer has also taught at West Virginia University (1993-96) and Bethany College (1995-96).
 In 2004, Butlerís student body named him "Outstanding Faculty Member."
 At West Virginia, he was named "Outstanding Graduate Teaching Assistant" and "Outstanding Professor" by the Panhellenic Council.
 At Marist, he twice won "School of Communication Faculty of the Year."
 He also taught in Geneva Collegeís graduate program.

-Dr. Neupauer is Board Chair of the Pennsylvania Commission for Community Colleges and a member of the board of directors for the Community Development Corporation of Butler County and the Community Health Clinic of Butler County.
+Dr. Neupauer is Board Chair of the Pennsylvania Commission for Community Colleges and a member of the board of directors for the Community Development Corporation of Butler County.
 He and his wife, Tamatha, were co-chairs of the Butler County March of Dimes Walk in 2010.
 In 2012, Dr. Neupauer chaired two Butler County Heart Association Walks.
 He served as Chair of the Butler County Chamber in 2011.

 He is the 2010 recipient of the Arthur V. Ciervo Award from CUPRAP, the Association of Communicators in Education.
-The award goes to a professional who exemplifies CUPRAPís fundamental purposes of supporting and advancing the understanding of higher education.
 Dr. Neupauerís expertise in communication was also recognized in 2013 by the National Council for Marketing and Public Relations (District 1) as its prestigious Pacesetter Award winner.

 He earned a Doctorate in Education in Communication and Instruction from West Virginia, a Master of Science in Communication from Clarion University and a Bachelor of Arts in Print Journalism from Penn State University.

 BC3 Trustee Op-Ed